telerik/blazor-docs/deployment/troubleshooting.md

 You can use the following Microsoft guidance to check the latency: <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/server?view=aspnetcore-5.0#measure-network-latency" target="_blank">MSDN: Measure network latency</a>.
 The cited 250ms could be acceptable for "slow" actions like clicks, but fast interactions like double clicks, mouseover for menus and tooltips will require a significantly faster response to work nicely for the user.
 We've had reports that latency above 70-80ms starts to make such fast interactions feel laggy to the user.

 >note In Azure, for example, WebSockets are disabled by default, and this is highly detrimental to the performance of the SignalR connection.
 Enabling WebSockets may help you get the needed speed and responsiveness from the server.

+### Invalid Certificate

+Build environments behind firewalls may encounter errors like:

+`The remote certificate is invalid because of errors in the certificate chain: UntrustedRoot`

+or

+`The remote certificate is invalid because of errors in the certificate chain: PartialChain`

+Such errors are related to the local networking security settings and you may need the assistance of your network or system administrators to resolve it.
+As a first step, make sure the [required Telerik NuGet domains are accessible]({%slug installation/nuget%}#access-nuget-packages-behind-firewall).

 ## See Also